1. Observe and follow all posted safety notices.

 39. Only authorized drivers allowed to operate state vehicles or personal vehicles for state business.

-The above safety rules are not inclusive.
+These listed safety rules are not totally inclusive.
 They are intended as a guide to develop proper health and safety practices and procedures.
 Should you have questions or doubts about safe operations in the workplace, please contact your supervisor or the Safety Officer.
 Nicholls State University wants to provide a safe and healthy work and academic environment for its students, faculty and staff.